ROOT-SGD: Sharp Nonasymptotics and Near-Optimal Asymptotics in a Single Algorithm: Asymptotic results for single-epoch fixed-step-size

 For the cross terms, we note that:

 Note that by Lemma~\ref{lemma:yt-properties}, we have $\Exs (y_t) = 0$ for any $t \geq \burnin$.
-By the weak law of large numbers, we have $\frac{1}{T} \sum_{t = \burnin}^T y_t \xrightarrow{p} 0$.
+By the weak law of large numbers, we have $\frac{1}{T} \sum_{t = \burnin+1}^T y_t \xrightarrow{p} 0$.
 Putting together these inequalities, we find that

-and hence the random matrix $\frac{1}{T} \sum_{t = \burnin}^T \Exs \left( \nu_t \nu_t^\top \mid \filtration_{t - 1} \right)$ converges in probability to the matrix
+and hence the random matrix $\frac{1}{T} \sum_{t = \burnin+1}^T \Exs \left( \nu_t \nu_t^\top \mid \filtration_{t - 1} \right)$ converges in probability to the matrix

-To prove the limiting distribution result, we use standard martingale CLT (see, e.g., Corollary 3.1 in~\cite{HALL-HEYDE}).
+To prove the limiting distribution result, we use standard martingale CLT (c.f.~Corollary 3.1 in~\cite{HALL-HEYDE}).
 It remains to verify the conditional Lindeberg condition.
 Indeed, for any $\varepsilon > 0$, a straightforward calculation yields:

 In step $(i)$, we use the Cauchy-Schwartz inequality, and in step $(ii)$, we use the Markov inequality to bound the conditional probability.

 Using the condition (CLT.B) and Young's inequality, we note that: